○ 7 min read

 Summer Health: The Nutrients You Need for Hot Weather

 They say it’s not the heat; it’s the humidity, but if we’re honest, they can both be brutal, and they can put your body in an actual health crisis.

 It’s not just that your hair goes flat and you’re a sweaty mess, but when the heat and humidity get high, your body has to work harder, which makes your heart rate go up.
 You start sweating, and along with water, you lose essential minerals, your blood gets thicker, and you can find yourself in a less-than-great situation.

-Even when you’re not facing heat stroke or other serious problems, your body isn’t working its best when it’s hot and humid, so how can you help your body out?
+Even when you’re not facing a heat illness or other health-related concerns, your body isn’t working its best when it’s hot and humid, so how can you help your body out?

 Overall Hot Weather Diet Tips

 First of all, before diving into specific nutrients that you want to focus on in warm weather, let's talk about your diet in general.
 The U.S. Department of Agriculture (USDA) has come up with MyPlate, which is an excellent resource if you’re wondering what you should be eating.

 While MyPlate doesn’t tell you exactly what to eat, it gives you tips and ideas on how much you should have from the main food groups, which are: